 - Again, confirm by tapping "Clear Browsing Data".

 - Finally, tap "Done," and you should then be good to go.

 How to Clear Your Browser History with Microsoft Edge

 Microsoft Edge is a recent addition to the browser family, for all intents and purposes, and it is meant to replace Internet Explorer.
 This browser comes packed into Windows 10, Windows Phone, and more!
-Since it falls just behind Google Chrome in terms of market hold, I figured it would be a good idea to suggest how to clear your browser history with Edge.
+Since it falls just behind Google Chrome in terms of market hold, I figured it would be a good idea to suggest the process of clearing your browser history with Edge.

 Your browser history, which includes the information you've previously entered into sites, forms, and more, can be cleared by:

 1. Select the "Hub" menu, which has three vertical bars

 2. Click on "History".